vasanchez16/smokeppe_constraints/README.md

 OutputDir = /output/directory/
 ```

-See evalParametersTemplate.json for example of the contents of this json file.
+See `examples/evalParametersTemplate.json` for example of the contents of this json file.

-# Notes for MLE Optimization
+## Options

-Including proper bounds for the optimization is very important for the algorithm to converge accurately.
+Our method calls for several options for the noise model, each requiring bespoke estimation methods.

-## Student-t approximation MLE
+### Gaussian noise model

-The algorithm optimizes two values for the student-t approximation.
-The two decision variables are the third standard deviation term, $\delta_{MLE}$, and the degrees of freedom for the student-t distribution, $\nu$.
-The bounds for the optimization algorithm should be included in the .json file where the first set of bounds will correspond to $\delta_{MLE}$ and the second set of bounds will correspond to $\nu$.
+The Gaussian noise model simply optimizes the closed form likelihood with the `scipy` implementation of `LBFG-S`.

-## Convolution
+### Student-t noise model

-Add notes here
+This model optimizes two values for the student-t approximation, shape $\nu$ and scale $\delta$.
+For numerical optimization, bounds on the search range will be included in the JSON example configuration file where the first set of bounds will correspond to $\delta_{MLE}$ and the second set of bounds will correspond to $\nu$.
+It is required mathematically that $\nu>2$ and that $\delta>0$.